Azure/CCOInsights/docs/wiki/GitHub Dashboard - Deployment Guide.md

 Now you are ready to deploy your backend in your environment:
 ![deploy-backend][DeployBackend]

 After successfully deploying the backend go to the Azure portal and manually run the `InitializeTables` endpoint.
-Make sure you see the tables in your Storage Account before moving forward.

-![storage-tables][StorageTables]
+On the Azure portal, go to the Storage account and under the Tables section in the Storage browser, verify that the following tables are present:
+- Repository
+- Forks
+- Clones
+- OpenPullRequests
+- ClosedPullRequests
+- Stargazers
+- Contributors
+- Traffic
+- Issues
+- Releases

 <br>